 Insider tip: They also offer private lessons for kids if you don’t want to participate yourself.

-In addition to lots of galleries highlighting Hawaiian culture and history, they have a bunch of kid-friendly planetarium shows and a volcano demo with lava!
+They have lots of galleries highlighting Hawaiian culture and history.
+But they also have a bunch of kid-friendly planetarium shows and a volcano demo with lava!

 Plus, you can take the trolley from Waikiki, which is another fun thing for kids.

-If you are looking for a place to explore with jaw-dropping views, head to Kualoa Ranch.
+If you’re looking for a place to explore with jaw-dropping views, head to Kualoa Ranch.

-I attended a wedding here several years ago and it’s no wonder why this is one of the top wedding sites in Hawaii.
+I attended a wedding here several years ago.
+It’s no wonder why this is one of the top wedding sites in Hawaii!

 Everywhere you turn there is a stunning view of either lush mountains or blue ocean.
 It’s a great spot to do professional family photographs or snap a few selfies.